Dopetwist/Foreign-recipes-project/README.md

 ## Installation

+* Clone this repo.
+* cd to the project's directory.
-Use `npm i` to install all the packages on the node terminal.
+* Use `npm i` to install all dependencies on the node terminal.

 ## Running the Server